dhruv8315/Tic-Tac-Toe/README.md

 - `Program.cs`: Contains the main entry point of the application.
 - `Form1.cs`: Represents the game board and handles the logic for checking the winner.
-- `Player.cs`: Represents a player and stores their symbol and turn.
-- `GameForm.cs`: The main form of the application, handles user input and updates the UI.
+- `Form1.Designer.cs`: The main form of the application, handles user input and updates the UI.

 ## Contributing

 Contributions to this Tic Tac Toe game are welcome.
 If you find any bugs or have suggestions for improvements, feel free to submit an issue or pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments